storycopter/storycopter-app/packages/docs/catalog/pages/headline.md

   <Headline
     animate={true}
     subtitle="A subtitle belonging to the Headline.
-Such item can contain lenghty text." title="A title of the Headline"
+Such item can contain lenghty text." text="Lorem Ipsum is simply dummy text of the printing and typesetting industry." title="A title of the Headline"
   />
 </ThemeProvider>